MJCappella/alx-system_engineering-devops/README.md

-# Devops engineering, Shell ,Bash
+# DevOps engineering, Shell ,Bash

+DevOps stands for development and operations.
 In this repo, I explore the various shell commands used for initialization, expansion and the use of variables.
 I will also perform some shell arithmetic and use the following commands:

 printenv